codemeasandwich/hyper-element/README.md

 [![Coverage](https://img.shields.io/badge/coverage-100%25-brightgreen.svg)](https://github.com/codemeasandwich/hyper-element)
 [![ES6+](https://img.shields.io/badge/ES6+-supported-blue.svg)](https://caniuse.com/es6)

-Your new custom-element will be rendered with the super fast [hyperHTML] and will react to tag attribute and store changes.
+Combining the best of [hyperHTML] and [Custom Elements]!
+Your new custom-element will be rendered with the super fast **hyperHTML** and will react to tag attribute and store changes.

+### If you like it, please [★ it on github](https://github.com/codemeasandwich/hyper-element)

 # Installation